ausaccessfed/shibboleth-idp-installer/installation.md

 # Running the installer

 1. The installer has been designed get you up and running with an IdP as rapidly as possible.
-    To get started, run this single command from your target machine (as root):
+    To get started, run this command from your target machine (as root):

     ```
     curl https://raw.githubusercontent.com/ausaccessfed/shibboleth-idp-installer/\